ikmartin/ikmartin.github.io/pages/blog/intersection-theory/index.md

 \begin{equation*}
     A_k(X_1 \cap X_2) \to A_k X_1 \oplus A_kX_2 \to A_k(X_1 \cup X_2) \to 0.
 \end{equation*}
 This last one confuses me because the leftmost map feels like it should be induced by inclusions of subschemes of $X_1\cap X_2$ into $X_1$ and $X_2$, but this will have dimension issues.
+(Note: There are no dimension issues, the maps are obvious.
+One can also think of this exact sequence as being induced by the pushforward of the relevant inclusion maps).

 Let's examine some other concrete examples.